stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 2. Execute the following command: ``dotnet run -- validate [PATH_TO_SMART_CONTRACT] -sb``.
 A relative path to ```HelloWorld.cs`` in your Stratis Full Node repository should work fine.
 3. Copy the CIL to your clipboard.

-To see more information on the options available for the sct ``validate`` command, use the following comand: ``dotnet run -- validate --help``
+To see more information on the options available for the sct ``validate`` command, use the following command: ``dotnet run -- validate --help``

 To see the general help on the sct, use the following command: ``dotnet run -- help``